sebastienlindqvist/ClusterHat_Server/README.md

 ```shell
 dtoverlay=gpio-fan,gpiopin=18,temp=75000 #this is 75 degrees C
 ```
-Note that the 20000 I put means 20 degree celecius.
+Note that the 20000 I put means 20 degree celsius.
 So when the CPU temperature is above 20 degrees, the fans come on.

+I have updated the Server casing. due to soldering issues with soldering 5 wires together.
+I had to use a single larger fan instead.
-## PSU
+## UPS Plus
+The UPS I use is called a EP-0136.
+It uses 2 18650 lithium battery

+I highly recommend Michael Klements video: https://youtu.be/clbt12upuaA
+In addition, here is the website for the specific UPS: https://wiki.52pi.com/index.php/EP-0136
 # Docker Swarm
 What is docker? docker is a online service that uses containers to allow quick and simple deployment of software on a metaphorical port, in this case, the server.
 What is a container?
 A container is a standardized box that has everything necessary to run the programs within the container.
 Imagine how containers can easily stack on top and next to one another on a freight ships.
 Each container looks exactly the same of the outside but the inside could be anything.